Sweet, slightly spicy, and superbly satisfying, these Asian sloppy joes are just the thing for a quick weeknight meal!

 Did you know that I really like my homemade hoisin sauce?
 I used it as the base for many different things, adjusting some of the spices and ingredients to make it slightly different depending on what I was cooking.

-- 2 pound of reduced-fat ground pork (or chicken or turkey)
+- 2 pound ground pork (minced pork) - reduced-fat

 - Heat a nonstick skillet over med-high heat.